 On Cohesion offers expert insight and research into issues surrounding extremism and community cohesion in the UK.

-With an introduction by Mayor Andy Burnham, whose recent Preventing Hateful Extremism and Promoting Social Cohesion Commission initiative seeks to challenge hateful radicalisation in Greater Manchester, this series features the latest research of nine leading academics at The University of Manchester.
+With an introduction by Greater Manchester Mayor Andy Burnham, whose Preventing Hateful Extremism and Promoting Social Cohesion Commission initiative sought to challenge hateful radicalisation in Greater Manchester, this series features the latest research of nine leading academics at The University of Manchester.

 Five months after the publication of On Cohesion, we brought together some of the authors to reflect on developments in the months since publication.
 Along with academics, local policymakers and civil servants, Kate Gilmore, the UN Deputy High Commissioner for Human Rights, joined the event.

 Read and download the full On Cohesion publication (.pdf).

 Listen to audio readings of the On Cohesion articles on Soundcloud.